C0ZEN/Cogeo/README.md

 Use `npm start` when the release is ready to start a live preview with **electron**.

-Use `npm package-*` to create the electron packaged version of the app.
+Use `npm run package-*` to create the electron packaged version of the app.
 This is the complete list of `package-*` commands :

 - `package-all` to create all the avaialble packages